top of page

 This is the Sign You Have Been Looking For

-• Fissures and tears initiate at the disc's outer region (Annulus Fibrosus) and advance inward, promoting the ingrowth of nerves and blood vessels.
+• Fissures & Tears: Cracks and tears begin in the outer disc (Annulus Fibrosus) and move inward, allowing nerves and blood vessels to invade, creating pain sources.

 Diagnosis